Webhook Integration Guide

 X-Event-Id | Unique delivery ID for this webhook (use for idempotency). |

-X-Search-Type | Optional; resolved search type such as EMPLOYMENT, EDUCATION, CRIMINAL, REFERENCE. |
+X-Search-Type | Optional; resolved search type: EMPLOYMENT or EDUCATION. |

 X-External-Search-Id | Optional; echoes the external search identifier provided when the order was created. |